 Best Time to Visit Karnataka – November to March

 15. Chintamani Kar Bird Sanctuary, West Bengal

 Next on our list, we have Chintamani Kar Bird Sanctuary.
-It is located on the rural areas of Kolkata outskirts. great place to spend some quality time watching the exotic quality of birds.
-The popular names are black headed bulbul, little spider hunter and fish eagle, besides others.
+It is located in the rural areas of Kolkata outskirts.
+A great place to spend some quality time watching the exotic quality of birds.
+The popular names are black headed bulbul, little spider hunter, and fish eagle, besides others.